Interview

 much a part of me as African.
 I'd rather not waste a bunch of time and

 energy trying to convince everyone I'm white too.
-When I look around and
+When I look around

-see who owns all of this stuff, I mean, who owns jazz, blues, hip hop, who
+see who owns all of this stuff, I mean, who owns jazz, blues, hip hop,

-owns the magazines, the books, the films, I realize that we do not control
+owns the magazines, the books, the films, I realize that we do not

 the means of communication.
 It's astonishing to see that even now, with